sociepy/covid19-vaccination-subnational/README.md

 # Subnational COVID-19 vaccination data
 ### [Download data 🗂️](data/vaccinations.csv)

-This project aims to gather COVID-19 vaccination data at subnational level for as many countries as possible.
-The data can be found in [`data/vaccinations.csv`](data/vaccinations.csv).
+COVID-19 vaccination data at subnational level for several countries.
+The source data is verified in order to ensure its officiality.
+Dataset can be found in [`data/vaccinations.csv`](data/vaccinations.csv).

-**This project is inspired by wonderful project [owid/covid-19-data](https://github.com/owid/covid-19-data) and is open to integration if deemed approriate.**
+**This project is inspired by wonderful project [owid/covid-19-data](https://github.com/owid/covid-19-data), adopting some of its structure, and is open to integration if deemed approriate.**

 It works by running scripts on a daily basis, which gather data from different [sources](#sources).

 ## Data
-The data pretends to resemble the API proposed by [owid/covid-19-data](https://github.com/owid/covid-19-data).
-Find below the field description, mainly provided by [OWID](https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/README.md).

-* `location`: name of the country.
-* `region`: name of the subnational region of the country.
-* `date`: date of the observation.
-* `location_iso`: ISO 3166-1 country codes (XX)
-* `region_iso`: ISO 3166-2 region codes (XX-YY or XX-YYY).
-* `total_vaccinations`: total number of doses administered.
-This is counted as a single dose, and may not equal the total number of people vaccinated, depending on the specific dose regime (e.g. people receive multiple doses).
-If a person receives one dose of the vaccine, this metric goes up by 1.
-If they receive a second dose, it goes up by 1 again.
-* `people_vaccinated`: total number of people who received at least one vaccine dose.
-If a person receives the first dose of a 2-dose vaccine, this metric goes up by 1.
-If they receive the second dose, the metric stays the same.
-* `people_fully_vaccinated`: total number of people who received all doses prescribed by the vaccination protocol.
-If a person receives the first dose of a 2-dose vaccine, this metric stays the same.
-If they receive the second dose, the metric goes up by 1.

-Note: for `people_vaccinated` and `people_fully_vaccinated` we are dependent on the necessary data being made available, so we may not be able to make these metrics available for some countries.

 ### Data sources
 | Country  	| source 	|
 |-	|-	|